iqbalfarz/facebook-friend-recommendation/README.md

 ## Problem Statement
-Given a directed social graph, have to prdict missing liks to recommend users(Missing Link Prediction in Graph)
+Given a directed social graph, have to predict missing links to recommend users(Missing Link Prediction in Graph)

 ## Data Overview
 Taken data from facebook's recruiting challenge on kaggle:[Click to download dataset](https://www.kaggle.com/c/FacebookRecruiting/data)

-Data contains two columns, source and destination for each edge in the graph.
+Data contains two columns, **source** and **destination** for each edge in the graph.
 <pre>
 - Data columns (total 2 columns):
 - source_node            int64